alexyem0222/java-selenium-2-helper/README.markdown

 This small Java project contains some useful methods for Selenium 2 / WebDriver.
 I created this Helper Class while my three years work with this nice open source testing framework.

-Public and Protected
+Usage
 --------------------

-Protected methods are only for PageObjects.
-Your PageObject classes extends from Functions.java and can use the methods, but not in tests.

-Public methods are for PageObjects and tests.
-In tests you can use the methods about the PageObject class you use.
+Your PageObject classes extends from the SeleniumHelper class.
+Protected methods may be used in PageObjects; public methods in PageObjects and test methods by the PageObject object.

 License
 -------